dillionmegida/thewebfor5/src/pages/p/general/introduction-to-cors.md

 Always remember to turn off the extension after use to avoid this issue.

-2. #### 3rd Party Server: You can make use of a third-party server like the [cors-anywhere app](https://cors-anywhere.herokuapp.com/) to enable cross-origin requests to anywhere.
+2. #### 3rd Party Server
+You can make use of a third-party server like the [cors-anywhere app](https://cors-anywhere.herokuapp.com/) to enable cross-origin requests to anywhere.
 You can use this API by prepending it to the URL a response is expected from.
 E.g. if you were fetching an api from example.com/api with the `fetch api`, you would prepend it this way – `fetch("https://cors-anywhere.herokuapp.com/example.com/api")`.

 By doing this, you would first be making a request to the cors-anywhere app which would in turn make a request on to example.com on your behalf, after adding the Access-Control-Allow-Origin header and then send the response back to us.
 Just like a human translator helping two people from different companies communicate with each other, so also the cors-anywhere app is like a middleman that makes our requests for us.